Dates to Remember:

 Editing (or completing) your registrations:

-After you submit your form, you will be able to edit or add to your registration.
+After you submit your form, you will be able to edit or add to your registration ONLY if you have saved the link given at the time of registration.
 Please read the directions in the Quilt Show newsletter for later editing.
 You will need to save information that is only generated when you hit the Submit button in order to edit your entry later.
-You must have saved that edit your information link if you need to make changes to the original entry.
+You must have saved that "edit your information" link if you need to make changes to the original entry.

 Thank you for entering your quilts as soon as possible!
 We look forward to seeing your creations.